 Plan in advance.
 Most people duck into fast food restaurants when they’re on the go.
 Take a few minutes before you go to decide what you’re going to order.
 And stick to it.

 Pick places with menu options.
 Plenty of fast food restaurants now offer salads, soups, and vegetables.
-Don’t torpedo your salad by adding high-fat items.
-Pass on the creamy dressings, bacon bits, and shredded cheese.
+Don’t add high-fat items to your salad, such as creamy dressings, bacon bits, and shredded cheese.
 Choose veggies, a baked potato (skip the sour cream!), or fruit and yogurt on the side instead of french fries.
 And start your meal with a broth-based soup.
 You’ll eat less during the meal.

 Walk away with food on your plate.
 The old saying, “You have to finish everything on your plate” no longer applies.
 When you’re satisfied — not necessarily full — you can stop eating.
-Ask for a doggy bag.
-Or split a meal with a friend.
+Ask for a to-go box, or split a meal with a friend.

 Rethink your drinks.
 Sweet, sugary drinks are calorie bombs.
 It’s easy to drink hundreds of calories without realizing it.
 A 20-ounce soda, for instance, has about 230 calories.
 The same size fruit punch clocks in at even more at 320 calories.
 Skip the sweetened drinks and opt for water or seltzer.